What Is Equivalent To 9 12

 1. Simplifying to the Lowest Terms (Simplest Form):

 This is arguably the most important equivalent fraction to find.
-It's the most concise representation of the original fraction.
+Plus, it's the most concise representation of the original fraction.
 To simplify, we need to find the greatest common divisor (GCD) of the numerator (9) and the denominator (12).
-The GCD is the largest number that divides both 9 and 12 without leaving a remainder.
+In practice, the GCD is the largest number that divides both 9 and 12 without leaving a remainder.
 In this case, the GCD is 3.

 Now, we divide both the numerator and the denominator by the GCD: